zhewenhu/onnxruntime/docs/how-to/mobile/model-conversion.md

 The conversion script can run on a single ONNX model, or a directory.
 If run against a directory, the directory will be recursively searched for '.onnx' files to convert.

-Each '.onnx' file will be loaded, optimized, and saved in ORT format as file with the '.ort' extension in the same location as the original '.onnx' file.
+Each '.onnx' file will be loaded, optimized, and saved in ORT format as a file with the '.ort' extension in the same location as the original '.onnx' file.

 A build configuration file ('required_operators.config') will be produced with the operators required by the optimized ONNX models.

-If [type reduction](#enable-type-reduction) is enabled (ONNX Runtime version 1.7 or later) this configuration file will also include the required types for each operator, and be called 'required_operators_and_types.config'.
+If [type reduction](#enable-type-reduction) is enabled (ONNX Runtime version 1.7 or later) the configuration file will also include the required types for each operator, and be called 'required_operators_and_types.config'.

 If you are using a pre-built ONNX Runtime Mobile package the build configuration file is not used and can be ignored.